wouter-heerwegh/Unreal-PixelStreaming-ROS/README.md

 ## Unreal Engine -> Pion WebRTC -> ROS
 This is a forked repo from [TensorWorks](TensorWorks/Unreal-PixelStreaming-RTP-Bridge).
-The changes I made make it send ROS sensor_msgs/Image messages that it gathers from Unreal's pixelstreaming
+The changes I made make it send ROS sensor_msgs/Image messages that it gathers from Unreal's pixelstreaming.

+**DISCLAIMER**

+I do not have proper knowledge of h264, rtp or Golang in general, so this code will not be optimal.

+## Original README

 This is a proof of concept demonstrating pixel streaming from Unreal Engine to Pion's WebRTC, with Pion then forwarding RTP video/audio to FFPlay.